Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Full Framework: Assumptions, Derivations, and Extensions

 \subsection{Model Terms and Factor Classification}

 Table~\ref{tab:factors} classifies the factors in the TEE data-generating process.

 The unit of analysis is a single ``item'' (a benchmark case, social media post, or similar) scored once at one combination of prompt variant, temperature, model, and replication.
 A typical pipeline involves two LLM calls, with the system under test (SUT) generating an output and a judge scoring it.
 The DGP applies to one layer at a time.
 At the judge layer, ``item'' is a (prompt, SUT-response) pair; at the SUT layer, ``model'' indexes SUTs and the variance components capture SUT-side properties.
-The target estimand is $\theta_{hm} = \E_{i,v,r}[Y_{ivhm}^{(r)}] = \mu + \tau_h + \lambda_m$, the expected value of the scored output conditional on fixed design choices, and TEE quantifies how much uncertainty surrounds $\hat{\theta}_{hm}$ from each step of the pipeline.
+The default target estimand is $\theta_{hm} = \E_{i,v,r}[Y_{ivhm}^{(r)}] = \mu + \tau_h + \lambda_m$, the expected value of the scored output over exchangeable items, prompt variants, and replications, conditional on fixed design choices.
+TEE quantifies how much uncertainty surrounds $\hat{\theta}_{hm}$ from each step of the pipeline.

 Whether each factor enters as fixed or random depends on whether exchangeability holds across its levels.
 Temperature is fixed because different temperature levels produce qualitatively different generation regimes that violate exchangeability (Section~\ref{si:temperature}).
-Prompt variants are random because semantically equivalent phrasings drawn from a larger phrasing space plausibly satisfy exchangeability, provided no single variant is systematically better than the others and all variants share the same reasoning mode and output format.
+Prompt variants are random because phrasing-and-framing variants drawn from a larger space of equivalent reformulations plausibly satisfy exchangeability, provided no single variant is systematically better than the others and all variants share the same reasoning mode and output format (Assumption~\ref{asn:exchangeability}).
 Scoring method is treated as fixed because it shapes the residual distribution and interacts with prompt sensitivity, and it enters as an additional fixed factor when the design varies it.

 When items belong to content categories, $\alpha_i = \kappa_{c(i)} + \delta_{i|c}$, where $\kappa_c \sim N(0, \sigma^2_\kappa)$ captures between-category variance and $\delta_{i|c} \sim N(0, \sigma^2_\delta)$ captures within-category heterogeneity: